peejaywk/MS3-CoinCollector/assets/documentation/testing.md

 * [JS Hint](https://jshint.com/).
 Javascript code quality tool.
 * [PEP8 Online](http://pep8online.com/).
 Checks Python code for PEP8 compliance.

-Google Lighthouse will be used to check the Peformance, Accessibility, Best Practices and Search Engine Optimisation of the website.
+Google Lighthouse will be used to check the Performance, Accessibility, Best Practices and Search Engine Optimisation of the website.

 <a name="userstorytesting"></a>
 ## User Story Testing